wurstscript/wurstscript.github.io/_doc/start/install_wurst.md

 ![](/assets/images/setup/ProjectSetupDone.png){: .img-responsive}

+### Open in VSCode

-When the setup has finished, you can now open the project's root folder in VSCode.
+After you finished installation and project setup, you can open the project's root folder in VSCode.

 {: .answer}
 ### *&nbsp;*{: .fa .fa-exclamation-circle} Make sure you are opening the project's root folder (contains wurst.build file) using `File -> Open Folder`